JieWangnk/AortaCFD-app/README.md

 3. **INLET file**:
    - The INLET folder should contain the inlet doppler echo data .csv file.
-   - The .csv file is informat of two columns: time and velocity by one cardiac cycle.
+   - The .csv file should have two columns: time and velocity by one cardiac cycle.
    - The .csv that going to be simulated should be updated in the userParameter_HL.py file.

 ### Running the Code (Python3 or above)